project-oak/oak/docs/programming-oak.md

 typical sequence for this (using the various helpers described in previous sections) would be as follows:

-- The Node code (Wasm code running in a Wasm interpreter, running in an enclave) is blocked inside a call to the `oak.wait_on_channels()` host function from the `oak::grpc::event_loop` helper function.
+- The Node code (Wasm code running in a Wasm interpreter, running in the Oak Runtime) is blocked inside a call to the `oak.wait_on_channels()` host function from the `oak::grpc::event_loop` helper function.
   - `event_loop()` was invoked directly from the auto-generated `oak_main()`
     exported function.
 - The client C++ code builds a gRPC request and sends it to the Oak Runtime.
-  - This connection is end-to-end encrypted using the Asylo key exchange mechanism.
+  - This connection is end-to-end encrypted using TLS.
 - The Oak Runtime receives the message and encapsulates it in a `GrpcRequest` wrapper message.
 - The Oak Runtime serializes the `GrpcRequest` and writes it to the gRPC-in